syncfusion-content/uwp-docs/uwp/sfChart/Legend.md

 ![](Legend_images/legendicon_1.png)

+The following properties are used to customize the legend icons.

 * `IconWidth` - Gets or sets the double value that represents the legend icon(s) width.
 * `IconHeight` - Gets or sets the double value that represents that legend icon(s) height.